 Plasticine animation of Wallace and Gromit, inventors of all manner of useful devices.
 Gromit (a dog) finds himself being pushed out of his room and home by a new lodger who is actually a ruthless criminal (and a small penguin).
 The penguin is planning a robbery and needs to use Wallace and his mechanical remote controlled trousers to pull off the raid.
 However, Gromit is wise to the penguin and comes to the rescue.
-Written by

 From the Oscar-winning creator of Creature Comforts and A Grand Day Out.

 See more »

 When Gromit is reading the newspaper at the café, one of the headlines is "Dog Reads Paper".
 See more

 When the penguin uses the remote to get Wallace out of bed, the sheets are all crumpled up, but in the next shot they're neatly spread over the bed again.
 See more